Allan Didier

 3. Add a color or material to the third wall just so that it is not gray like the Blender void.

 1. Use a somewhat complex object for the transparency.
-Basic shapes such as cubes and spheres don’t reflect light very well and can be hard to see as transparencies.
+Basic shapes such as cubes and planes don’t reflect light very well and can be hard to see as transparencies.
 Good transparent objects to use include:

 1. A drinking glass or cup.
 You can create this from a cube, inset the top face and then extrude the middle face in.